-Last week, I discussed a new project idea I had involving Phidgets and a companion app.
-I started looking at the backend for the project, mainly writing the writing the HTTP server in Python.
+For the last couple of weeks, I have been experimenting with the Python Phidget API for my IoT project.
+I also started looking at ways to implement the backend API server for the project, mainly learning how to write a HTTP server in Python.
 As with all of my newer projects, I am using Python 3 for this, as more systems are making the move to this version, with the biggest exception being legacy systems.

 For the HTTP server, I chose to use the Python BaseHTTPServer class from the http.server module.
 My other options were to use a more defined and flexible library such as Flask.
-However, I felt that with such a simple API, it would not benefit me greatly to use Flask or any other 3rd party library over what comes shipped with Python.
-This should also make it easier to set the project up on multiple systems, such as my Arch Linux Raspberry Pi.
+However, I felt that with such a simple API, it would not benefit me greatly to use Flask or any other 3rd party library over what is already included in the Python standard libraries.
+This should also make it easier to set the project up on multiple systems, such as a Raspberry Pi running a Linux distro.